ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Installation
 ============

-PyAEDT consolidates and extends all existing capital around scripting for Ansys Electronics Desktop (AEDT), allowing re-use of existing code, sharing of best practices, and collaboration.
+PyAEDT consolidates and extends all existing capital around scripting for AEDT, allowing re-use of existing code, sharing of best practices, and collaboration.

 This PyAnsys library has been tested on HFSS, Icepak, and Maxwell 3D.
 It also provides basic support for EDB and Circuit (Nexxim).

 Requirements
 ~~~~~~~~~~~~
-In addition to the runtime dependencies listed in the installation information, PyAEDT requires ANSYS Electronics Desktop
+In addition to the runtime dependencies listed in the installation information, PyAEDT
-2021 R1 or later.
+requires AEDT 2021 R1 or later.

 .. todo::
    Add how to install from the AEDT installer like as in https://mapdldocs.pyansys.com/getting_started/running_mapdl.html